The Connection Between How the Body Stores Trauma and Physical Health

 Healing begins when we safely guide the body out of survival mode.
 Effective methods include:

-Mindfulness & Meditation — Cultivates emotional awareness and calms the nervous system.
+Mindfulness & Meditation: These practices cultivate emotional awareness and calm the nervous system.

 Final Thoughts

 By understanding how the body stores trauma, we unlock the path to true healing — not just symptom relief.
-When emotional pain is released instead of suppressed, both the body and soul return to balance, allowing a life of clarity, health, and inner freedom.
+When emotional pain is released instead of suppressed, both the body and soul return to balance.
+This allows for a life of clarity, health, and inner freedom.

 Comments